How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 - Other diagnostic data

 - Recognition and review of the documentation of other clinicians

-A clinical example is, “Patients heart rate is X.” “Upon examination of the patient’s eyes, it was found that they are unable to read lines X and X.”
+Some clinical examples include, “Patients heart rate is X.” “Upon examination of the patient’s eyes, it was found that they are unable to read lines X and X.”

-In a coaching situation, a coach might include some of this information, but it depends on why the client is seeking assistance from the coach, and what type of coaching is done.
+In a coaching situation, a coach might include some of this information, but it depends on why the client is seeking assistance from the coach and the type of coaching.
 For instance, a health or fitness coach might want to note diagnostic details like vital signs before, during, and after exercise.

-Most coaches do not talk in terms of symptoms or signs, but if you happen to do so, then it is important to understand this distinction:
+Most coaches do not talk in terms of symptoms or signs, but if you happen to do so, then it is important to understand the distinction between them.